-But then, Somaliland (estimated population 3.5 million) is not like most countries.
+But then, Somaliland (estimated population of 3.5 million) is not like most countries.
 Officially, indeed, it isn’t a country at all.
 There are half a dozen territories around the world – Palestine, Turkish North Cyprus, Western Sahara and so forth – whose independence is not universally recognized, or is recognized only by other equally unrecognized states.
 But Somaliland is unique: the only territory whose independence is recognized by no other state, yet which functions as one all the same.
 It exists de facto, just not de jure.

 Somaliland was briefly recognized once before: for five days in June 1960, what had been the British Somaliland Protectorate became a sovereign state.
 On 1 July, however, it joined with Italian Somalia, to its south and east, to form the Somali Republic, a hairpin-shaped territory along the coast of the Horn of Africa.